-We want to pass on some things we have learned over the year about ink and toner.
+We want to pass on some things we have learned about ink and toner over the year.
 More importantly, we would like to allow our customers more control over their environmental impact.

 1st – Keep the mailing label that comes in the box with OEM ink/toner.
 Keep the box, too!
 Place your empty cartridge in the original box, tape it up, place the label on it and mail it back to the manufacturer for proper disposal.
 Check a non-OEM box for a return shipping label!
 There are few non-OEM producers that you can send back empties to for recycling.